SAP-samples/btp-kyma-helloworld/README.md

 ### Prerequisites

-You need either a SAP BTP Enterprise Account with unused Kyma entitlement, or a SAP BTP Trial Account.
+You need either a SAP BTP Enterprise Account with Kyma entitlement, or a SAP BTP Trial Account.

-### Get Started

-For more information see the step-by-step guide on [GitHub Pages](https://sap-samples.github.io/btp-kyma-helloworld/#/) or as mission in [Discovery Center (external link)](https://discovery-center.cloud.sap/missiondetail/3252/).

 ### Known Issues
 "No known issues.